Reduced state of the field and classicality of quantum Gaussian evolution: Quantum Gaussian evolution of light

-One of the main sources of motivation for studying the symplectic picture is that, due to technical limitations, in practice we are often restricted to Hamiltonians that are at most second-order in the mode quadratures:
+One of the main sources of motivation for studying Gaussian states is that, due to technical limitations, in practice we are often restricted to Hamiltonians that are polynomials of at most second degree in mode quadratures:

 where $G$ is a $2N\times 2N$, real, symmetric matrix.
-In particular, the structure-preserving evolution of Gaussian states is driven by such quadratic Hamiltonians.
+The structure-preserving evolution of Gaussian states is driven by precisely such Hamiltonians.

 Similarly, to preserve Gaussianity of an initial state along the course of time evolution, the Lindblad operators need to be linear in mode quadratures \cite{WolfHolevo}: